Fist raised to the air

 Some disabled children with high health care needs may qualify for Medicaid or CHIP even though their family income is above the level that Medicaid usually requires.

 Some working parents may have private health insurance that covers their child with disabilities.
-Sometimes, these families still have Medicaid as back-up that pays for things that private insurance won’t pay for.
+Sometimes, these families still have Medicaid as backup that pays for things that private insurance won’t pay for.

-Medicare plus Medicaid
+Medicare plus Medicaid (Dual Eligibility)

 Family Caregivers